Thajeepan-Rathiharan/Module-1-Assessment/README.md

 -[HTML WC3 Markup Validation Service](https://validator.w3.org/)
 -[CSS WC3 Markup Validation Service](https://jigsaw.w3.org/css-validator/)

+After testing each page of my website on the [HTML WC3 Markup Validation Service](https://validator.w3.org/), it came back with no errors.
+However on the contact me page it bought up errors with putting text in between <ul> elements, but it's fine as text is needed to explain what the list will be of.

+The website was also put through the [CSS WC3 Markup Validation Service](https://jigsaw.w3.org/css-validator/) and it came back with no errors.

 ### Deployment

 The website was made using Visual Studio Code, a local git directory was used for version control and then bought to life using Github after the files were uploaded into a repository.
 To do this I initiated the git repository with 'git innit', then used 'git status'  to see which of my un-tracked files had not been added to the new repository.
 I used 'git commit -m "added in a specific message" to commit my changed files to the repository.
-Once my files were committed I used 'git push' to push all my new and changed files to GitHub before making it live with Git pages.
-I did this every time I made major changes to any part of my site.
+After realising I had source control on Visual Studio Code, I was committing to my github repository via the source control tool from Git adding my commits with a message of what change I made to the code.

 ## Credits